ky-ler/applefritter/README.md

 ## Lessons Learned:

 I have learned SO much during the making of this project.
 I had no prior knowledge with any of the following: Next.js, NextAuth, PostgreSQL, Prisma, and tRPC.
 I have learned so much about the importance of database design.
 After working with PostgreSQL, I realize how amazing it is to work with relational databases.
 Prior to this project, I've only used non-relational databases.

-## Shoutout

-Thank you [Ali](https://twitter.com/endingwithali) for coming up with the name AppleFritter ❣️